- 1-1/2 cups half-and-half cream

 - 2 cups heavy whipping cream

 - 4-1/2 to 6 teaspoons McCormick® Pure Vanilla Extract

 - 1 to 1-1/4 cups crushed peppermint candy

 - Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
-Refrigerate remaining mixture until ready to freeze.
-When ice cream is frozen, transfer to a freezer container; stir in peppermint candy.
-Freeze for 2-4 hours before serving.
+(Refrigerate any remaining mixture until ready to freeze.)
+Transfer ice cream to freezer containers, allowing headspace for expansion.
+For each batch, stir in some of the peppermint candy.
+Freeze 2-4 hours or until firm.
 Yield: 1 quart.

 Originally published as Peppermint Ice Cream in Taste of Home's Holiday & Celebrations Cookbook Annual 2002, p70

 Please Log In or Join to add a rating and review.

 Click stars to rate

 Any changes to your rating or review will appear where you originally posted your review